Analyzing Tesla In Comparison To Competitors In Automobiles Industry - Tesla (NASDAQ:TSLA)

 -

-With a relatively high Price to Sales ratio of 18.05, which is 12.28x the industry average, the stock might be considered overvalued based on sales performance.
+The stock's relatively high Price to Sales ratio of 17.73, surpassing the industry average by 11.82x, may indicate an aspect of overvaluation in terms of sales performance.

 -